open-sdg/open-sdg/docs/case-studies/cityoflosangeles.md

 ## How do you upload data and metadata into the platform?

 Data and metadata are uploaded to the platform via the data repository in GitHub, using .csv and .md files.
-The Prose.io editor is also used to edit local meta-data.
+The Prose.io editor is also used to edit local metadata.

 ## How is the platform hosted?
 (GitHub, local server, other platform)